John F. Cowan: District Judge

 After stepping down as North Dakota's Attorney General, Cowan returned to Devils Lake.
 In 1901, he was elected Judge of the Second Judicial District.
 He served in this role until 1912.
 In 1911, during his time as a district judge, Cowan became the first person in state history to face impeachment charges.

 Impeachment

 For the first time in state history, in 1911, the North Dakota House of Representatives filed articles of impeachment against Cowan and forwarded them to the Senate.

 The allegations against Judge Cowan included things like habitual drunkenness, frequenting establishments where intoxicating liquors were sold (North Dakota was a "dry state" at the time), engaging in disorderly and boisterous conduct, speaking lewd and obscene words, assaulting a woman by attempting to forcibly kiss her, dismissing or ignoring motions and cases, deceiving the auditor, influencing jurors, intimidating attorneys, and sleeping during trials.

+At the end of March 1911, the Senate reconvened for the trial.
+As lieutenant governor, Usher L. Burdick presided over the trial.
+One of the members of the House on the prosecution team was future governor R. A. Nestos.

 On May 4, 1911, after a month of hearings, the Senate found Cowan not guilty on all charges.